attalla1/secure_apache/README.md

 * This project is to secure apache servers from Solw HTTPS DOS Attacks and block any HTTP DOS attack.

-* To run the script you need Admin Privillege, run it using 'sudo ./install.sh' .
+* To run the script you need Admin Privilleges:
+> chmod +x install.sh
+> sudo ./install.sh

 * The script will run and install other scripts and services and automatically run them.